MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

 To disable the Hosted macOS agent pool for all projects, disable the `Hosted Agent` checkbox under **Admin settings** > **Agent pools** > **Hosted macOS**.
 To disable the Hosted macOS agent pool for a specific project, disable the `Hosted Agent` checkbox under **Project settings** > **Agent pools** > **Hosted macOS**.

-You can manually select of tool versions on macOS images.
+You can manually select from tool versions on macOS images.
 [See below](#mac-pick-tools).

 <h2 id="software">Software</h2>